NATROX® O₂ Patient Help Center

 Wearing it comfortably

 Adjust the tubing so it is comfortable.
-Make sure the tube is not pulling too tight, as you do not want to disconnect it.
+Make sure the tube is not pulling too tight, as you do not want it to disconnect.
 Many patients place the device in their pocket.
 It can also be strapped to one’s leg and discreetly worn under pants or a skirt.

 IMPORTANT: When positioning the tube, avoid sitting, standing, or resting on it during the day.
 For example, try not to place the tube behind your thigh.
 Also, it’s best to avoid placing the tube where it may create discomfort or prolonged pressure on the skin.